Out of the Silent Planet (album)

-Out of the Silent Planet is the debut studio album by the American progressive metal band King's X, released in 1988.
-The title of the album comes from that of a book by C.S.
-Lewis, an author favored by band members Ty Tabor and Jerry Gaskill.
-"Out of the Silent Planet" is also the title of the first track from the follow up album Gretchen Goes to Nebraska.
+Out of the Silent Planet is the second studio album by the American rock band King's X (and the first to be released under that name), released in 1988.
+The title of the album comes from that of a book by C. S. Lewis, an author favored by band members Ty Tabor and Jerry Gaskill.
+"Out of the Silent Planet" is also the title of the first track from the follow-up album Gretchen Goes to Nebraska.
 The cover art features the skyline of Houston with the southern outline of the state of Texas.
 The album received widespread acclaim from music contemporaries.
-Pantera bassist Rex Brown commented of his and Dimebag Darrell's impressions, noting "Dime called me and said, ‘Dude, have you heard this?
-Have you checked out King’s X?'”
+Pantera bassist Rex Brown commented of his and Dimebag Darrell's impressions, noting "Dime called me and said, 'Dude, have you heard this?
+Have you checked out King's X?'"
 He says.
-“We went on a long road trip, and we must have listened to that first record I don’t know how many times, and we couldn’t stop!
-This was the sound that Dime and I were always looking for.”
+"We went on a long road trip, and we must have listened to that first record I don't know how many times, and we couldn't stop!
+This was the sound that Dime and I were always looking for."

+Critical reception

+The Houston Chronicle noted that "the playing is ferocious, unencumbered with studio trickery, and the emerging vision elevates this music into its own sphere...
+If it 'has' to [be] considered heavy metal, it is the most original metal since Van Halen burst on the scene 10 years ago."